HarshithGP/Hotel_Management/README.md

 # Hotel_Management
 First Coding Project in Java on a Hotel Management System.
-Leaded a team of 4(myself included) to develop Java code for a Computer Science project in Grade 12.
+Led a team of 4 to develop Java code for a Computer Science project in Grade 12.

-The code is designed to handle Hotel transactions such as Room Bookings, Check Ins, Check Outs, Club and Restaurant services.
+The code is designed to handle Hotel Management transactions such as Room Bookings, Check Ins, Check Outs, Club and Restaurant services.

 Developed the code during the 12th Grade as a team of 4.